sanjay15k/SafaiApp/README.md

 ## About the App:
 SAFAI is a full stack solution to waste management problems that are emerging these days in metro cities.
 It aims to optimise the waste collection and management systems of the evolving “smart cities” and catering the above cited problems.
-## Setup Instructions:
-* Install the App from the Apk in the repository.

 ## Features:
 ### Garbage Pickup Optimised